 The format of the log file is described by the header EventLogFormat.h that comes with GHC, and it can be parsed in Haskell using the ghc-events library.
-To dump the contents of a .eventlog file as text, use the tool show-ghc-events that comes with the ghc-events package.
+To dump the contents of a .eventlog file as text, use the tool ghc-events show that comes with the ghc-events package.